tenebrae101/tenebrae101.github.io/_posts/2017-06-14-tenebraes-first-post.md

 date: 2017-06-14
 ---

-If you just following instructions, it isn't that bad.
+If you just follow the instructions, it isn't that bad.